Last updated : December 16, 2024

 - Determine if there is a legitimate reason for confirmed laboratory results that are positive, adulterated, substituted, or inconclusive

-- Ensure employers receive the determination in a timely manner
+- Ensure employers receive the determination promptly

 - Protect the confidentiality of company drug testing information